 SB1 is a relatively steep slope (estimated to be ~40°).
 The seafloor substrate is a mixture of moderately unconsolidated volcanic scoria rubble and gravels with interspersed rocky outcrops.
 There is copious bivalve shell hash material scattered on the seafloor, predominantly empty shells of the infaunal bivalve, Limatula hodgsoni.
-The substrate is covered in many places by an unidentified filamentous fluffy turf, which is likely comprised in part from the silica spicules of sponges (Figure 86).
+The substrate is covered in many places by an unidentified filamentous fluffy turf, which is likely comprised in part from the silica spicules of sponges (Figure 90).
 Although the fluffy turf has a greenish-brown tint, the sediment is not coated with microphytes (e.g. settled detrital phytoplankton or under-ice algal material).
 No macroalgae were observed at SB1.
-Figure 86 shows several white cone sponges (Polymastia invaginata), a large anemone (Isotealia antarctica), a green globe sponge (Latrunculia apicalis), a soft coral colony (Alcyonium antarcticum), and a small sea star (Odontaster validus) on a rock on the seafloor at SB1.
+Figure 90 shows several white cone sponges (Polymastia invaginata), a large anemone (Isotealia antarctica), a green globe sponge (Latrunculia apicalis), a soft coral colony (Alcyonium antarcticum), and a small sea star (Odontaster validus) on a rock on the seafloor at SB1.
 Note the unidentified fuzzy filamentous material in the bottom right corner of the image, likely a mixture that includes sponge spicules.
 The anemone is roughly 10-15 cm across.

-Figure 86: Image of sloped seafloor with sessile biota and sponge spicule mat at SB1.
+Figure 90: Image of sloped seafloor with sessile biota and sponge spicule mat at SB1.
 Image: Drew Lohrer, NIWA

 Epifaunal organisms are predominantly sessile filter feeders (e.g. large anemones, athecate hydroids, soft corals, and several sponge species including occasional Sphaerotylus antarcticus and Homaxinella balfourensis).
 The cone sponge Polymastia invaginata is the most common and conspicuous sponge at this site.
-Large pycnogonids, sabellid fan worms, several species of sea stars, brittle stars Ophiacantha antarctica, large tunicates Cnemidocarpa verrucosa, and infaunal bivalves Laternula and positions of the RO intake/discharge and sewage discharge (purple arrows, with denoting the sewage outfall).
-Predominant current flow directions for the two sites with ADCP current meters are also shown for reference.
+Large pycnogonids, sabellid fan worms, several species of sea stars, brittle stars Ophiacantha antarctica, large tunicates Cnemidocarpa verrucosa, and infaunal bivalves Laternula elliptica are common.

-elliptica are common.
 Nemerteans (Parborlasia corrugatus) and sea urchins (e.g., Sterechinus neumayeri) are rare to absent at this site.
-One large isopod (Glyptonotus antarcticus) and two small Antarctic scallops (Adamussium colbecki) were observed.
+One large isopod (Glyptonotus antarcticus) and two small

+Antarctic scallops (Adamussium colbecki) were observed.
 There is little, if any, evidence of anthropogenic debris at this site.
 Dense mats of anchor ice were observed in the shallows upslope of the transect.

 SB3 is also a steeply sloped site (~40°).
 The substrate is a mixture of moderately unconsolidated volcanic scoria rubble and gravel with interspersed rocky outcrops.
 Patches of sediment are slightly more common at SB3 than at SB1, and the sediment is finer.
 At the time of the survey in November 2019, the platelet ice layer was very thick on the under-surface of the ice close to shore but was not particularly thick near the dive hole.
-Anchor ice occurred on the seafloor starting at around 16m, becoming very dense and covering epifauna in the shallows (Figure 87).
+Anchor ice occurred on the seafloor starting at around 16m, becoming very dense and covering epifauna in the shallows (Figure 91).

-Figure 87: Anchor ice covering the seafloor at approximately 12 m depth at SB3.
+Figure 91: Anchor ice covering the seafloor at approximately 12 m depth at SB3.
 Animals of many types and sizes were covered by anchor ice at this depth.
 The large sponge (~50 cm tall) is Rossella racovitzae (Image: Peter Marriott, NIWA).